 What programs are available for youth?

-St. Paul has a dynamic and growing and Youth Group (7th through 12th grades), coordinated by Rev. David Garvin, Executive Pastor This group meets from 6:00-8:00pm on Sundays and 7:00-8:00pm on Wednesdays (after Wesley Night dinner).
+St. Paul has a dynamic and growing and Youth Group (7th through 12th grades).
+During the school year, this group meets from 6:00-8:00pm on Sundays and 7:00-8:00pm on Wednesdays (after Wesley Night dinner).

 During the summer, the youth go on mission trips, attend Camp Loucon, and participate in events at St. Paul.